- > Why you might want to downgrade

 What you need to do before you downgrade macOS

-Before you start the process of downgrading your Mac, you must back up your Mac.
+Before you start the process of downgrading your Mac, you should back up your Mac - but not using Time Machine, we'll explain why below.

 If you have been using Time Machine (with your backup drive plugged in) it should have been making regular backups of your Mac, which should stand you in good stead.
-At the very least, if you made a backup of your Mac prior to upgrading to High Sierra (which we always advise), you will have a version you can recover your Mac from, in which case you only need to make a copy of any new files added since.
+At the very least, if you made a backup of your Mac prior to upgrading to the latest version or macOS (which we always advise), you will have a version you can recover your Mac from, in which case you only need to make a copy of any new files added since.

-If you don’t have a backup, don’t assume that you can back up now that you are running the new version of macOS (be it Mojave, or High Sierra), because if you recover your Mac from a Mojave back up it will recover Mojave too and you will be back at square one.
-For that reason any new files you have created since installing Mojave will need to be backed up separately.
+If you don’t have a backup, don’t assume that you can back up now that you are running the new version of macOS, because if you recover your Mac from a Mojave back up it will recover Mojave too and you will be back at square one.
+For that reason, any new files you have created since installing Mojave will need to be backed up separately.

 Before you turn your back on Mojave, you might want to consider running two versions of MacOS on your Mac.
 You could create a partition and run Mojave on one and High Sierra on the other.
 Read about how to install multiple versions of MacOS on your Mac here.